 Do you draw labs in-office?

 We understand that blood draws can be intimidating, so we aim to make the process as comfortable as possible.
-Instead of in-office draws, we refer clients to a mobile phlebotomist, who will perform the blood draw in the comfort of your home.
+Rather than drawing labs in-office, we partner with a mobile phlebotomist who can perform the blood draw in the comfort of your home.
 Additionally, whenever possible, we opt for less invasive testing methods such as salivary, urine, hair, or stool kits, which can be sent directly to your home for easy collection.

 Does my child need to be present for the visit?